Of all the nutrients that vegans must pay attention to, Vitamin B12 is at the very top of the list.

 Vegans can easily meet their B12 needs through supplements or by regularly eating B12 fortified foods.
 Some supplements contain non-vegan ingredients.
 But plenty of vegan B12 supplements are available, including my top pick.

 Foods commonly fortified with B12 include non-dairy milks, cereals, meat substitutes, energy bars, and nutritional yeast.
 Check the food’s nutrition label to see its level of B12.
 Note that B12 fortified foods are dosed with the very same B12 that is put into supplements.
-This means that obtaining your B12 through fortified vegan foods is in no way more “natural” than purchasing supplements.
+This means that obtaining your B12 through fortified vegan foods is in no way more “natural” than taking supplements.
 Additionally, you can have difficulty meeting your B12 needs through fortified foods.
-That’s because comparatively few products are B12 fortified, and any fortification is usually at low levels.
+That’s because comparatively few products are B12 fortified, and fortification is usually at low levels.

 Most vegans will therefore find they can more reliably meet their needs by purchasing a bottle of vegan B12 lozenges.